Limerick win historic All-Ireland three-in-a-row

 Cats catch fire

-Kilkenny made the start they wanted to the second half with Billy Ryan's goal after sub Walter Walsh passed the ball across.
+Kilkenny made the start they wanted to the second half with Ryan's goal after sub Walter Walsh passed the ball across.

-Within 12 minutes of the restart, the Cats were level for the first time thanks to Martin Keogan's goal and John Donnelly's point.
+Within 12 minutes of the restart, the Cats were level for the first time thanks to Keogan's goal and John Donnelly's point.

-Kilkenny manager Brian Cody rang the changes first and the impact his subs threatened to swing the momentum decisively towards his side.
+Kilkenny manager Brian Cody rang the changes first and the impact his subs threatened to swing the momentum decisively towards his side with 0-5 scored off the bench.

 However Limerick responded brilliantly to the blow of Kilkenny drawing level and scored the next three points in a row including two from Morrissey.